Should You Use A Real Estate Agent On A VA Loan?

 After you’ve found the right home, real estate agents will help you make the right offer and negotiate the deal.
 They probably know some or all of the people involved in the purchase, and those connections can make the entire process smoother.

-Downside of using a real estate agent
+What is the downside of using a real estate agent?

 If there were only upsides to using a real estate agent with a VA loan, then every home buyer would use them.
 But that’s not the case, and for some veteran home buyers, the reasoning makes sense.